OpenTermsArchive/docs/content/_index.en.md

 ```
 git commit-graph write --reachable --changed-paths
 ```
 in the snapshot and version repositories.
+This will significantly increase performance, especially if combined with the `--skipPreRun` and `--skipSnapshots` or `--skipReadBack` options.

 ### Getting started